Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/light-and-dark-mode-image-in-html.md

 ## Browser Support

-The support for prefers-color-scheme is getting better, but still not a reliable option to choose.
+The support for prefers-color-scheme is getting better, but still not a reliable option.

 ![CSS prefers-color-scheme support](https://caniuse.bitsofco.de/image/prefers-color-scheme.png)